 - Welcome new subscribers and keep in touch so they don’t forget they signed up with you in the first place

 - Make it easy to unsubscribe – you can also offer subscribers options to set the rules in an email preference center

 That’s a lot of information.
-We have the benefit of having an email deliverability expert on staff at Engaging Networks.
-Take a breather to watch this short video where Gwynne Dixon goes over some best practices.
+We have the benefit of having an email deliverability expert, Gwynne Dixon, on staff at Engaging Networks.
+Take a breather to watch a short video from Gwynne Dixon on best practices or from our partner CCAH.

 Wrapping it up